bestplay/Notes/resume.md

   - It communicates with both server and web font end by http/https or websocket.

     Yes, we tried **socket.io**.
-Using nodejs's "cluster" with multiple processors, it will get a mess.
+Using Nodejs's "cluster" with multiple processors, it will get a mess.

     And i found some workarounds like tracing the session by any identity or using Redis.